-Check our Harry-and-Meghan-approved (not really; go with it) list of things to do that will make you feel like you're a part of the Royal family.
+Check our Queen Elizabeth-approved (not really; go with it) list of things to do that will make you feel like you're a part of the Royal family.

 Raise those pinkies!
 Go for afternoon tea

 The tea service at The Adolphus is as beautiful as the newly renovated hotel, and comes complete with a menu curated by the hotel's culinary team.
 There are a dozen offerings of tea on the a la carte menu, along with scones, finger sandwiches, tea cakes and other sweets to accompany your cup of Earl Grey.

 At The Joule, tea is served in the Taschen Library, the hotel's library of must-have coffee table books.
 Tea service comes in colorful china, with a seasonal menu of exotic teas, light bites and desserts.
 Everything is served along a long, family-style table, so it's best to come with one companion and make friends with your neighbor.

 Whether at official engagements or at family functions, future queen Kate Middleton is often spotted around London in some of her favorites like J. Crew and Banana Republic, and Dallas offers both within walking distance of each other at West Village.

 Watch Arsenal F.C. play at a local pub

 Always a royal in our eyes, Prince Harry's favorite team takes the field a few more times this season, and a local pub like Trinity Hall in Mockingbird Station or Dubliner on Greenville Avenue have the vibe that Harry would love.
 You know, if he was even able to go to a pub, being a prince and all.

 Pretend you're doing a wedding cake tasting by taking advantage of the to-go slices of cake at Cake Bar in Trinity Groves.
 A wedding cake flavor is on the menu – how appropriate – or try a variety of pound cakes, quick breads, cookies and ice cream also available.